 - A. The review authority for Type II applications shall be the Planning Director. - B. A decision will not be issued sooner than 14 days after mailing of the public notice and referral.
 Once issued, the decision is final and may only be reconsidered by appeal.
 Comments submitted within 14 days of the date of the public notice shall be considered.
-Comments submitted after 14 days from the date of the public notice and prior to the issuance of the decision may be considered. - C. The review authority shall approve, approve with conditions, or deny an application based on applicable approval criteria, development standards, and written comments received.
+The City may consider comments received after 14 days from the date of the public notice and prior to the issuance of the decision. - C. The review authority shall approve, approve with conditions, or deny an application based on applicable approval criteria, development standards, and written comments received.